hyperbrew/bolt-cep/README.md

 ## Copy Zip Assets

-If you have assets that you would like copied without being affected by the bundler, you can add the optional `copyZipAssets:[]` array inside your cep.config.ts to include files or entire folders.
+If you have assets that you would like copied with your zxp into a zip archive for delivery, you can add the optional `copyZipAssets:[]` array inside your cep.config.ts to include files or entire folders.
 A folder ending in "/\*" will copy the contents without the folder structure into the zip destination.

 ```
   copyZipAssets: ["instructions/*", "icons"],